Discounts and promotions are something every e-commerce business owner should think about carefully.

 When you bundle your products together and focus on increasing your average order value, it shows you more about your customer’s buying habits.
 Knowing their buying habits allows you to successfully tailor future deals to them.

 For example, you could see whether customers were actually using the three bracelet bundle deal, or whether they were emailing you to tell you they’d prefer a 5 product bundle deal.

-Knowing crucial info like this is is paramount to helping shape your entire customer acquisition strategy.
+Knowing crucial info like this is paramount to helping shape your entire customer acquisition strategy.

 Do take in mind, though, that you should seriously consider whether you can afford to bundle products and think carefully again about which products you bundle.
-Although you will have an increase average order value, the margins on each individual item will be lower.
+Although you will have an increased average order value, the margins on each item will be lower.